cotoami/cotoami-remake/README.md

 [Insert screenshot of the feature here]

-The following diagram was created when I first came up with the idea for Cotoami’s structure:
+The following diagram was created when I first came up with the idea for Cotoami's structure:

 ![](docs/images/growth-cycle.png)